 If you want to make sure your sump pump won’t let you down even during a power outage, you can use a generator.
 This way your basement won’t be flooded even if a heavy storm causes a power failure.
 If storms are frequent in your region, a backup generator can really give you peace of mind.

-As an alternative, you can install a battery-powered backup sump pump (such as this one) that will prevent your basement from flooding if the electricity goes out.
+As an alternative, you can install a battery-powered backup sump pump that will prevent your basement from flooding if the electricity goes out.
 Having a backup system is highly recommended.

 5. Clogged or Frozen Discharge Pipe